WHY VISIT EGYPT

-Best period to visit Egypt is from April to November.
+The best period to visit Egypt is from April to November.

-The north of Egypt can be quite cold in winter, but generally the country benefits all year round from a warm and dry climate, except the months from January to March: The temperature varies between 20°C and 32°C throughout the Mediterranean area and between 28°C and 50°C around Aswan, which rarely sees rain.
+The north of Egypt can be quite cold in winter, but generally, the country benefits all year round from a warm and dry climate, except the months from January to March: The temperature varies between 20°C and 32°C throughout the Mediterranean area and between 28°C and 50°C around Aswan, which rarely sees rain.

-The desert is evidently a place of extremes, with stifling days and cold nights.
+A desert is evidently a place of extremes, with stifling days and cold nights.

 You would be best to choose spring or autumn to discover the country but avoid March and April when the Rhamcin blows; sandy winds that saturate the air with dust making any outing difficult.

-- Ramadan and Eid al-Fitr: Ramadan is a month of fasting during daylight hours in which Muslims refrain from eating, drinking, smoking and sex from sunup to sunset.
+- Ramadan and Eid al-Fitr: Ramadan is a month of fasting during daylight hours in which Muslims refrain from eating, drinking, smoking, and sex from sunup to sunset.
 The mood during the day can be somber, with reduced business hours to allow time for spiritual contemplation.
 The first day after Ramadan begins a three- or four-day holiday called Eid al-Fitr.
 After the final fast-breaking (iftar), people often celebrate all night.
 The next day everyone puts on new clothes to join street festivities with small fairs and open markets while families and friends get together to exchange gifts and sweets.
 Muslim holidays are not on fixed dates because they are on the lunar calendar, so they move back by about 11 days each year.

 - Leylet en Nuktah: Ancient Egyptians worshiped the Nile because of the yearly bounty it brought, and beautiful women were sacrificed to appease the gods and bring on the flooding.
 Modern Egyptians still celebrate the yearly rise of the river on June 17, since the flooding is what brings the silt that feeds the Delta’s rich soil.
 Instead of sacrifices, modern Egyptians picnic and camp along the edges of the river or spend the night out on the streets with family and friends.
 At sunset, women put out balls of dough representing the people in the house, and in the morning the cracks are examined to make predictions about each person’s longevity and fortune.

 - Coptic Christmas: Coptic Christians celebrate Christmas on January 7, and most Egyptians regardless of religion join in the festivities, especially in Cairo and other Coptic regions.
-The week before Christmas, homes and businesses are decked out with colorful lights and decorations, and there are manger scenes and special holiday bazaars in the streets.
-Following the midnight mass on Christmas Eve, people gather to celebrate and eat a traditional dish of rice, garlic and meat soup called fata.
+The week before Christmas, homes, and businesses are decked out with colorful lights and decorations, and there are manger scenes and special holiday bazaars in the streets.
+Following the midnight mass on Christmas Eve, people gather to celebrate and eat a traditional dish of rice, garlic, and meat soup called fata.

 - Sham al-Naseem: “Sham al-Naseem” means “sniffing the breeze.”
 Egyptians of all religions celebrate this ancient holiday to mark the coming of spring on March 21 by spending the day in the countryside or in parks for picnics; some have their picnic on a boat trip on the Nile.
 The picnic baskets are loaded with the traditional foods of this holiday, including dried or pickled fish and dishes made with midamis or fuul (kidney beans).
-Food vendors, dancers and musicians also fill the streets to entertain the public on this festive day.
+Food vendors, dancers, and musicians also fill the streets to entertain the public on this festive day.

-- Festivals in Fayoum: It's worth visiting the city purely for its festivals.
-Hotels overflow during Ah er-Rubi's moulid in Sha'ban, when the alleys around his mosque are crammed with stalls purveying sugar dolls and horsemen, and all kinds of amusements, while the devout perform zikrs in the courtyard.
-The other big occasion is the "viewing" (Er-Ruyeh) of the new moon that heralds Ramadan.
+- Festivals in Fayoum: It’s worth visiting the city purely for its festivals.
+Hotels overflow during Ah er-Rubi’s moulid in Sha’ban, when the alleys around his mosque are crammed with stalls purveying sugar dolls and horsemen, and all kinds of amusements, while the devout perform zikrs in the courtyard.
+The other big occasion is the “viewing” (Er-Ruyeh) of the new moon that heralds Ramadan.
 This calls for a huge procession from the Gamal Abdel Nasser Mosque.
-Headed by the security forces, followed by imams and sheikhs, a parade of carnival floats "mimes" the work of different professions and bombards spectators with "lucky' prayer leaflets.
+Headed by the security forces, followed by imams and sheiks, a parade of carnival floats “mimes” the work of different professions and bombards spectators with “lucky’ prayer leaflets.

-- Siwan Festivals: Siwan festivals are the most public side of a largely private culture, so it's worth making an effort to attend one.
+- Siwan Festivals: Siwan festivals are the most public side of a largely private culture, so it’s worth making an effort to attend one.
 The largest and most famous is the Siayha, or Tourism Festival, which, despite its name, is a genuine event with a long tradition.
-Some 10,000 Siwans assemble at Jebel Dakhrour for three days of feasting, dancing and relaxation - acting as tourists in their own oasis.
-A sheikh from Sidi Barrani comes in to bless the feast with an inaugural Bism'illah (in the name of God).
-Many non-Siwans and foreigners come too, and are made welcome.
+Some 10,000 Siwans assemble at Jebel Dakhrour for three days of feasting, dancing, and relaxation – acting as tourists in their own oasis.
+A sheik from Sidi Barrani comes in to bless the feast with an inaugural Bism’illah (in the name of God).
+Many non-Siwans and foreigners come too and are made welcome.
 Siayha always occurs during the period of the full moon in October.

 - Wepet Renpet: Ancient Egyptians celebrated the new year with a festival called Wepet Renpet, or “opening of the year.”
 The Egyptian New Year was not celebrated on an exact date because it corresponded with the Nile River’s annual flooding.
 This typically occurred during the month of July.
 This event was significant to ancient Egyptians because it ensured the fertility of the farmlands for the following year.
 Wepet Renpet was celebrated with feasts and community gatherings.

-- The Sed Festival: The Sed Festival, also known as Heb Sed and Feast of the Tail, was an ancient Egyptian festival that celebrated the 30th year of a pharaoh's rule.
-This festival was held every three years until the end of a pharaoh's rule.
-Sed Festivals included several temple rituals, offerings and the raising of adjed, the spine of a bovine that represented the strength of the pharaoh.
-A feast was also offered to the pharaoh to give him strength to continue his rule.
+- The Sed Festival: The Sed Festival, also known as Heb Sed and Feast of the Tail, was an ancient Egyptian festival that celebrated the 30th year of a pharaoh’s rule.
+This festival was held every three years until the end of a pharaoh’s rule.
+Sed Festivals included several temple rituals, offerings, and the raising of adjed, the spine of a bovine that represented the strength of the pharaoh.
+A feast was also offered to the pharaoh to give him the strength to continue his rule.

 - The Opet Festival: The Opet Festival was a celebration of the Theban Triad, which is the collective name of three Egyptian Gods.
 This festival occurred on the 19th day of the second month of Akhet, the first season in the Egyptian calendar.
 During the festival, the statues of the Theban Triad were brought by boat from the temple of Amun to the temple of Luxor.
 In later festivals, the statues were transported on a road connecting the two temples.
 Along the way, the procession would stop at several chapels where the community would gather and bring offerings.
-The statues remained at the temple of Luxor for three weeks before returning to their respective temples in Karnek, where they remained until the next Opet festival.
+The statues remained at the temple of Luxor for three weeks before returning to their respective temples in Karnak, where they remained until the next Opet festival.